Your Twitter Fave Bolu Babalola Is Taking Her Talents To Television

-On Friday July 23, Babalola announced that her next big venture is a new pilot for British network Channel 4.
+On 23rd July, Babalola announced that her next big venture is a new pilot for Channel 4.
 Titled At Your Big Age (a nod to the popular Black colloquialism describing someone who should be too grown for nonsense), the developing series will follow a group of Black Brits trying to survive their twenties.
-The story revolves around Sade (Ronkẹ Adékoluẹjo (from Netflix's Been So Long), a 25-year-old determined to thrive, not survive adulthood.
+The story revolves around Sade (Ronkẹ Adékoluẹjo from Netflix's Been So Long), a 25-year-old determined to thrive, not survive adulthood.
 It's easier said than done, but she's got good people around her — best friend Dela (Racheal Ofori), the level-headed Tayo (CJ Beckford), and Zeke (Michael Workeye), the guy she's secretly been pining over for ages.

 Advertisement